 In the course of meiotic studies in male and female mice, we observed variation in meiotic recombination (measured by the number of MLH1 foci in pachytene stage mejocytes), with levels in some controls reaching values characteristic of BPA-exposed animals [2, 5].
 Although the change in pooled data was subtle, variation among litters was striking (Figure 1), Given our previous experience with BPA leaching from polycarbonate cages and water bottles [1], damaged materials were an obvious suspect.
-When white residue was evident on the surface of some polysulfone cages in our facility (Figure 2A), we suspected that exposure to chemicals leaching from the damaged polymer was eliciting nexpected Contaminant s comprised of BPA and diphenyl sulfone (Figwe suspected that these were the contaminants quid chromatography-tandem mass spectrometry analysis of a methanol extraction of damaged car, demonstrated the presence of both BPA and 2C-2F).
-Because polymeric aromatic ethers, like ric counterparts, cannot undergo nucleophilic substitution to generate an unsubstituted aromatic ring at the reaction site, degradation results in the formation of a phenolic group.
+When white residue was evident on the surface of some polysulfone cages in our facility (Figure 2A), we suspected that exposure to chemicals leaching from the damaged polymer was eliciting we suspected that these were the contaminants quid chromatography-tandem mass spectrometry analysis of a methanol extraction of damaged car, demonstrated the presence of both BPA and 2C-2F).
+Because polymeric aromatic ethers, like ric counterparts, cannot undergo nucleophilic subtion site, degradation results in the formation of a phenolic group.
 Therefore, damaged polysulfone is, in fact, more likely to generate BPS than diphenyl sulfone is (Figure 2B).
 Unfortunately, high signal levels in both control and solvent blanks made it impossible to determine if diphenyl sulfone was a significant contaminant.

-Replacement bisphenols have rapidly emerged in consumer products, and studies of them are limited.
+products, and studies of them are limited.
 However, plastics containing them can leach estrogenic chemicals [43, 44], and exposure has been reported to induce adverse effects similar to BPA (e.g., [45-52]; reviewed in [53]).
 Our findings suggest that, although newer polymers like polysulfone are more resistant to chemical damage than polycarbonate is, damage can occur in the course of normal use and may result in the release of contaminants that are not constituent components of the polymer